 After another day of service, the entire mission team departed for a St. Louis Cardinals game at Busch Stadium, where the Cardinals were playing the Miami Marlins.
 This served as a fun way for everyone to get to know each other better as well as de-stress and relax from the two days of hard work.
 It was a late night for everyone, as the game did not finish until late and the bus did not make it back to Mission St. Louis until around 11:30.
 Regardless of the late bedtime, everyone was still ready to be up and about and ready to serve early Wednesday morning.

-Mission St. Louis Day 1: The Word Church
+St. Louis Family Mission Trip: The Word Church

 Monday was the first day of mission work in St. Louis.
 There were two separate groups of our volunteers, and one went to the Word Church, where they are helping with construction projects, and the other went to Meramec Valley Baptist Church, where they helped do bible studies for children of various ages.
 After grabbing breakfast at Mission St. Louis, where we stayed, we left on the bus at 8:30 to be at our church work sites for the day.
 Most people will get to experience both church experiences, spending two days at each site.